Some hedge funds bet big on health insurers before Trump vote

 Two Sigma boosted its investment by 200 percent to own 177 million shares.

 Carl Icahn, the activist investor, sold most of his shares in Allergan Plc just a few months after Pfizer walked away from a plan to merge with the company.
 Even in the second quarter, a number of investors had trimmed their holdings in Allergan.
-Viking Global Investors, one of those that trimmed in the second quarter, now exited in the third quarter, selling 1.9 million shares.
+(Reporting by Svea Herbst-Bayliss; Editing by Meredith Mazzilli)